kevinfarrugia/react-recipes/recipes/error-boundaries.md

 ## Conclusion

-An `ErrorBoundary` is a good addition to our app's menagerie of general-purpose components.
+An `ErrorBoundary` is a good addition to your app's menagerie of general-purpose components.
 Write it once, put it in a few places, and you're already offering a better experience to your users.